EASYNETY/1ta/docs/features/classes/Enrollment.md

   enrolled_students_count: number; // Number of students currently enrolled
   is_active: boolean;
   status: string;              // Can be 'active', 'full', 'cancelled', etc.
-  visibility: 'public' | 'private' | 'draft'; // Who can see and enroll in the class
+  visibility: 'public' | 'private' | 'draft'; // Who can see and enrol in the class
   enrollment_start_date: string; // When enrollment becomes available
   teacher_id: string;
   created_at: string;